roku-on-it/golang_ioc_container_pov/README.md

 Any `comparable` can be used as a key, booleans(although not recommended lol), numbers, strings, pointers, channels, arrays and structs.

+I could limit the types of key but I wanted flexibility a little too much :)

 ```go
 package main